LineaLabs/lineapy/docs/source/guide/artifacts/code_cleanup.rst

 .. note::

    LineaPy's code cleanup has few known limitations.
-Check this :ref:`page <incorrect_slicing>` if you encounter issues.
+Check this :ref:`page <slicing_issues>` if you encounter issues.

 .. note::